HK$544+ Cheap flights to Bangkok

 Bangkok Suvarnabhumi

-Users looking for the lowest fares to Bangkok should consider flying on Saturday afternoons, when prices are typically cheapest.
-Budget-minded travellers will want to avoid Saturday evenings, when prices are usually at their highest.
+Users looking for the lowest fares to Bangkok should consider flying on Monday mornings, when prices are typically cheapest.
+Budget-minded travellers will want to avoid Wednesday evenings, when prices are usually at their highest.

 The most popular airlines flying from Hong Kong to Bangkok are HK Express, Thai AirAsia and Hong Kong Airlines.